 At the Rollins School of Public Health, we take accreditation very seriously.
-The process not only certifies our quality, competency, and credibility, but it also fosters improvement.
+The process not only certifies our quality, competency, and credibility, but it also fosters self-reflection and ongoing improvement.

-In October 2012, the Council of Education for Public Health, the accreditation agency for Schools and Programs in Public Health, notified the Rollins School of Public Health that it is fully accredited through December 2019.
-The seven-year accreditation was the maximum for Schools of Public Health.
+In October 2012, the Council of Education for Public Health (CEPH), the accreditation agency for Schools and Programs in Public Health, notified the Rollins School of Public Health that it is fully accredited through December 2019.
+As we near the end of this seven-year accreditation period, the maximum awarded for Schools of Public Health, RSPH is currently in the process of completing our re-accreditation Self-study in preparation of the next CEPH site visit scheduled for October 28-30, 2019.

 Rollins joins all of Emory’s professional schools in the University’s Southern Association of Colleges and Schools (SACS) accreditation process.
 Emory University received reaffirmation of accreditation by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).